 Allioli \Ah-ee-ohlee\: Catalan (Spain and France)

-There are roughly 450,000 French Catalans or Northern Catalans, as some like to call themselves, who reside along the border of Spain in the modern French département of the Pyrénées-Orientales, which was historically part of Catalonia.
+When people think of Catalan, most think of Spain however there are roughly 450,000 French Catalans or Northern Catalans, as some like to call themselves, who reside along the border of Spain in the modern French département of the Pyrénées-Orientales.

 Alioli \Ah-Lee-Ohlee\: Greater Spain: